wallrat/labs-redis/README.markdown

 Performance
 -----------

-Labs-redis contains a trivial tool (see BenchRedisClient) for running microbenchmarks.
-There are also some tests for JRedis we used as a sanity-check when testing.
+labs-redis contains a trivial tool (see BenchRedisClient) for running microbenchmarks.
+There are also some tests for [JRedis][3] we used as a sanity-check when testing.

 Example from test on Amazon EC2 (High CPU) instance to instance: